Abd Allah ibn Sa'd: Flight to Mecca

 "on the day when Mecca was conquered, the Messenger of Allah gave protection to the People except four men and two women and he named them.
 Ibn AbuSarh was one of them.
 He then narrated the tradition.
 He said: Ibn AbuSarh hid himself with Uthman ibn Affan.
 When the Messenger of Allah called the people to take the oath of allegiance, he brought him and made him stand before the Messenger of Allah.
 He said: Messenger of Allah, receive the oath of allegiance from him.
 He raised his head and looked at him thrice, denying him every time.
 After the third time he received his oath."

 After Uthman and al-Surh had left, Muhammad turned to his Companions and said:

 "Is not there any intelligent man among you who would stand to this (man) when he saw me desisting from receiving the oath of allegiance, and kill him?" and that "I kept silent so that one of you might get up and strike off his head!".
 They replied: We do not know, Messenger of Allah, what lies in your heart; did you not give us a hint with your eye?
 He said: It is not proper for a Prophet to have a treacherous eye.

 Regardless, Al-Sarh's life was thus spared with the aid of Uthman's intervention, and he came back into the fold of Islam.
 In his History, al-Tabari briefly records about Abd Allah and Muhammad that "Abd Allah b.
 Sa`d b.
 Abi Sarh used to write for him.
 He apostatised from Islam and later returned to Islam on the day of the conquest of Mecca".

 During Umar's era

 Umar appointed him as second-in-command (lieutenant) to Amr ibn al-As for the campaign of conquest of Egypt.
 He played a major role as a military commander in the conquest of Egypt.
-He was commander of the right flank of Amr's and participated in all the battles fought during the conquest of Egypt under Amr's command.
+He was commander of the right flank of Amr's army and participated in all the battles fought during the conquest of Egypt under Amr's command.